-This weekend the not-so-famous Arab-Norman cathedrals of Cefalù and Monreale became the latest of Italy's cultural treasures to gain world heritage status.
+This weekend the not-so-well-known industrial city of Ivrea became the latest of Italy's cultural treasures to gain world heritage status.

-While the historic centres of Rome, Florence and Pompeii are world famous, Italy is teaming with Unesco sites that may just have slipped under your cultural radar.
-Here are a few canditates....
+While the historic centres of Rome, Florence and Pompeii are world-famous, Italy is teaming with Unesco sites that may just have slipped under your cultural radar.
+Here are a few candidates...

 The interior of Monreale cathedral and Crist Pantocrator.
-Photo: Pit56
+Photo: sedmak/DepositPhotos

-Let's start with Italy's new entry: two cathedrals that capture the artistic zeitgeist of Palermo over 900 years ago.
+These two cathedrals capture the artistic zeitgeist of Palermo over 900 years ago.
 Under Norman rule between 1072 and 1194, Palermo was a melting pot of cultures, creeds and ideas.
 This gave rise to a unique and breathtaking form of architecture, which is known as Arab-Norman.